650-626-Great Vocals

 Writer/Composer: Paul Stookey (1971)

 His first solo entry, but the 3rd entry as a member of Peter, Paul & Mary, the world-famous Folk group, comes as a precious gem.
-If there ever was a sweet, gentle, and overwhelming song that extolls love to its ultimate degree—this is it—and oh, what a lovely composition it is!
+If there ever was a sweet, gentle, and overwhelming song that extolls unfailing love and the precious adulation to its ultimate degree—this is it—and oh, what a lovely composition it is!
 His golden baritone voice becomes a like musical instrument—loving, and affectionate, like a dove descending from above, in the uniting of a man and woman together in spiritual matrimony.
 The beautiful song takes a brave approach about marriage…Poignant and Inspirational!

 647. CHILDREN WILL LISTEN “Into the Woods” (1987)